G-Giu-07/compute-science-prj/Diary.md

 ## 16/05/2020 - minor improvements and starting the graph

 I need to improve the **preprocessing step** creating a "converter" for the identifiers to integers.

+## 17/05/2020 - reuse Graph and GraphIO classes

+I think that we can use the classes GraphIO and Graph as code base, so I will improve the preprocessing script to generate an adjacency list in a text file, so a file with only IDs.